SvenBroeckling/phasesix-rulebook/published/magic_en.md

 A spell has different values, which are taken into account in the game.

 The *spell casting attribute* specifies which attribute (along with the *spell* value) is rolled on to cast the spell.
-It is given by the school of magic (see below).
+It is shown at the spell.

 The value under *Arcana* describes the cost of the spell when cast.
 To cast a spell with an *arcana* value of 2, the player must also have two arcana available and cross off when casting.

 The *strength* of the spell describes how effective the spell is.
 For newly learned spells, the strength is usually 1, but can be increased by spell templates.
-In addition, the strength is increased by the successes of the spell casting when the spell is cast (see [[section-cast-a-spell|Cast a Spell]]).
+In addition, the strength is increased by the successes of the spell casting when the spell is cast.

 Each spell has a certain *range*.
 This is the maximum distance from the caster at which a spell can be cast.
 This is not to be confused with a possible area where the spell will work.
 This is mentioned in the spell description.
 If the *range* of a spell is 0, the spell only works at/on the caster himself.